 New licensees must obtain the bond before the LCB will provide a landscape contractor business license.
 The bond form we email to you must be submitted along with your license application.

-All landscape contracting business licenses in Oregon need a Landscape Contractor Bond.
+All landscape contracting business licenses in Oregon need a Landscape Contractor License Bond.
 A Landscape contracting business is the entity responsible for all landscaping work they perform.

 Landscape contracting businesses can test into different phases of the license to perform more work.
 The LCB differentiates the phases between planting, standard, modified, irrigation and backflow, and an all phase license.
 You can view specific work each phase is able to perform with the LCB here.